National Donate Life Month

 The new process of 3-D printing everything from toys to collectibles to nuts and bolts has taken a life-changing turn.
 Now, scientists are finding a far more complex and exciting possibility: 3-D printing human organs.

 For years, medical researchers have been reproducing human cells to create blood vessels, skin tissue and other living body parts.
-Some revolutionary physicians at the Lung Health Institute are even using autologous cells to promote healing for sufferers of a variety of pulmonary conditions.
-Using the precise ability for 3-D printers to reproduce vascular systems is simply the next step on the journey to a healthier world.
+Some revolutionary physicians are even using autologous cells to promote healing for sufferers of a variety of pulmonary conditions.

 Currently, the technology for printing whole human organs for surgical transplants is still years away.
 But there’s hope that 3-D printers could someday produce much-needed organs for transplants.